tremor-rs/tremor-www-docs/docs/tremor-script/index.md

 ##### HereDocs

-To deal with pre formatted strings in tremor script we allow for **here docs** they are started by using triple quotes `"""` that terminate the line (aka `"""bla` isn't legal) .
+To deal with pre formatted strings in tremor script we allow for **heredocs** they are started by using triple quotes `"""` that terminate the line (aka `"""bla` isn't legal).
+Heredocs do not truncate leading indentation, only the first leading linebreak after the leading triple-quote `"""` stripped.

-Here docs can in indented, the indentation will be truncated to the lowest number of spaces found in any of the lines.

 ```tremor
 """